dfedorov-solace/solace-openmama-publish-subscribe/_docs/publish-subscribe.md

 ##Sending Message

+As usual, before everything else, we need to [initialize](https://github.com/dfedorov-solace/solace-openmama-hello-world/blob/master/_docs/hello-world.md#initialize) the **Solace middleware bridge** and [create a transport](https://github.com/dfedorov-solace/solace-openmama-hello-world/blob/master/_docs/hello-world.md#create-publisher).

-As you already know from the [Solace OpenMAMA "Hello World" tutorial](https://github.com/dfedorov-solace/solace-openmama-hello-world),  to publish a message we need to create a *publisher*.
+Now we can implement sending a message, and as you already know from the [Solace OpenMAMA "Hello World" tutorial](https://github.com/dfedorov-solace/solace-openmama-hello-world),  to publish a message we need to create a *publisher*.

 A *publisher* is created for a specific topic and refers to already created *transport*: